raffaelj/eEKS/README.md

 This will be a complete rewrite of a "works for me" solution with some bugs in a private repo of mine.

-The original one grew over a view years after experimenting with Open Office Base, porting the database to SQLite and later to MySQL.
+The original one grew over a few years after experimenting with Open Office Base, porting the database to SQLite and later to MySQL.
 Open Office Base doesn't work well, is complicated and I really don't like the visual experience.
 With [lazymofo/datagrid][3] I found an easy solution to insert and change my data and every time I needed a new feature I hacked a view new lines in the code, mixed up German and English variable names...

 This time I try to have a cleaner coding style, avoid any German language in the source code and translate it later with a language file.